xNickolas/LAST_NAME_fe_FIRST_NAME_exercise/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Node.js and npm (Node Package Manager) installed.
 3. Run npm install in the project directory to install the required dependencies.
-4. Set up the environment variables, particularly REACT_APP_API_BASE_URL, to point to the API endpoint you want to use.
 5. Start the development server by running npm start.
 This will launch the application locally.

 ## Additional Notes

 - This project uses React and TypeScript, so ensure you are familiar with these technologies.
 - The project follows a component-based architecture for better organization and maintainability.
-- If you need to deploy the application, you can use the appropriate deployment methods for React applications.